Park So-dam

 Park So-dam (born September 8, 1991) is a South Korean actress.
 She gained recognition through her appearances in the film The Priests (2015) and television series Cinderella with Four Knights (2016), Record of Youth (2020), and Death's Game (2023–2024).

 She achieved international fame for her role in the 2019 critically acclaimed dark comedy thriller film Parasite, which won the Palme d'Or at the 2019 Cannes Film Festival and the Academy Award for Best Picture.
 The actors won the Award for Outstanding Performance by a Cast in a Motion Picture at the 26th Screen Actors Guild Awards.

 Early life and education

 When Park was in high school, she watched the musical Grease and developed an interest in acting.
 In 2010, Park enrolled in the School of Drama at Korea National University of Arts.
-She was part of the Class of 2010 in the Department of Acting, alongside classmates such as Kim Go-eun, Lee Yoo-young, Ahn Eun-jin, Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.
+She was a part of the "Legendary Class of 2010," a cohort that included notable peers such as Kim Go-eun and Lee Yoo-young.
+Actors who are from the same cohort include Ahn Eun-jin, Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.